MarcMartinez25/marcos-bash/readme.md

 del_branch

 # Usage: ct <dev | bash>
-#T his will take you to the directory you set up in your config and rename the title of the tab
+# This will take you to the directory you set up in your config and rename the title of the tab
 ct

-# Usage: gets weather based on location
+# Usage: squash <number-of-commits>
-weather
+# This will allow you to squash the last n commits, view the git log and force push your changes.
+squash

 # runs 'git status'
 gs